 The Face Page of the application provides basic information about

 the proposal AND also contains the proposal abstract.
-The Face Page of the application must be
+The face page template must be used for FGP applications.

 *Choosing the appropriate proposal